unicef/publicgoods-toolkit/procurement.md

 DPG](https://standard.open-contracting.org/latest/en/).

-**KEY RECOMMENDATION**: Modular contracting can help to better connect the right vendor to the right task, break vendor lock-in and reduce risks associated with any one vendor.
+**KEY RECOMMENDATION**: Modular contracting can help to better connect the right vendor to the right task, break vendor lock-in, and reduce risks associated with any one vendor.
 It works best with an agile development model and modular technical design.